1. Home>

 Criarse in the Subjunctive Present

 The Subjunctive Present is used to talk about situations of uncertainty, or emotions such as wishes, desires and hopes.
 It differs from the indicative mood due to the uncertainty of the events which are being spoken about.
-For example, "me críe", meaning "I raise".
+For example, "me críe", meaning "I grow".

 In Spanish, the Subjunctive Present is known as "El Presente de Subjuntivo".